 What is the Interest rate on a TSP loan?

 The TSP Loan interest rate is the same as the current G Fund interest rate, which is 3.125% at present.

 Can you borrow from TSP after retirement?

-A major eligibility factor of TSP loan is being a member of Federal service with an active pay status.
-Hence, no, you cannot borrow from TSP after retirement.
+A major eligibility factor of TSP loan is being a member of Federal service with active pay status.
+Hence you cannot borrow from TSP after retirement.